AWS and Community Outreach

 Amazon Web Services (AWS) is committed to making a positive difference around the world.
 Whether it’s using technology to solve the world’s most pressing issues, or through our employees donating their time to support causes they care about, AWS is dedicated to building a world where every person has the opportunity to live a life of dignity on a healthy planet.

 To make a positive impact, specifically in the regions where we build and operate our global infrastructure, we established a program called AWS InCommunities.
 AWS InCommunities launches long-term, innovative programs that will have a lasting impact in our regions around the world where we work, live, and raise our families.
 AWS InCommunities is obsessed with being good neighbors, and we start with the community and work backwards to represent infrastructure communities inside AWS.

 AWS employees are integral to the success of AWS InCommunities programs.
-AWS employees are dedicated to their communities, and this is reflected in the thousands of hours of service in the places where they live, work, and raise their families.
+AWS employees are dedicated to their communities, and this is reflected in the thousands of hours of service in the places we live, work, and raise families.
 Our employees play a vital role in our broader community initiatives, and they have formed local community ambassador groups to regularly “take on causes” in their own backyard.
 Our lead ambassadors help us determine the path of community engagement in the area, and they take the lead in organizing and managing events that tie back to our four pillars.

 Global Signature Programs

 AWS is dedicated to inspiring future builders, especially those from underrepresented and underserved communities who reside in areas where we have a physical presence.
 Through our Signature Programs, we help increase thousands of students’ access to STEAM education opportunities in fun and imaginative ways.
 We are intentional about adding the “A” to “STEM” because we know that the arts help build future-ready students who develop into well-rounded and creative problem solvers.